raspberrypilearning/editor-hello-world/en/step_13.md

 <h2 class="c-project-heading--task">Multiply strings</h2>

-➡️ Store the random number in a variable.

-<h2 class="c-project-heading--explainer">Follow these instructions</h2>

 ➡️ Multiply the number by the 🔥 emoji to print the emoji a number of times equal to the dice roll.

 In Python you can multiply strings such as emojis or whole words by a number, so they print out several times.